IcedTea: IcedTea-Web

-IcedTea-web provides a free-software Java Web browser plugin.
+IcedTea-web provides a free-software Java Web browser plug-in.
 It was the first to work in 64-bit browsers under 64-bit Linux, a feature Sun's proprietary JRE later addressed.
 This makes it suitable to enable support for Java applets in 64-bit Mozilla Firefox, among others.
 IcedTea-web also provides a free Java Web Start (Java Network Launching Protocol (JNLP)) implementation.
-Sun had promised to release their plugin and Web Start implementation as part of OpenJDK.
+Sun had promised to release their plug-in and Web Start implementation as part of OpenJDK.
 Despite pressure from the community, Sun Microsystems did not succeed in doing so before the company was acquired by Oracle.
-Development on the IcedTea-web plugin continues, with the latest version of the next-generation plugin supporting Google's Chromium in addition to Firefox.

-Since 2011, development takes place in the separate IcedTea-Web project.
-As of April 2013, Oracle has kept the codebase of the Java plugin fully proprietary, in contrast to the remainder of OpenJDK.
+Development on the IcedTea-web plug-in continues, with the latest version of the next-generation plug-in supporting Google's Chromium and Mozilla's Firefox.
+Since 2011, development occurs in the separate IcedTea-Web project.
+As of April 2013, Oracle has kept the codebase of the Java plug-in fully proprietary, in contrast to the remainder of OpenJDK.
 As of December, 2017, IcedTea-Web 1.7.1 adds support for jdk9.

 As of October 2018, Oracle has announced that public Java Web Start support will end with Java SE 11.
 In March 2019 the icedtea-web source code was donated to the AdoptOpenJDK project.
 Based on this the sources and issue management of IcedTea-Web were migrated to GitHub.

 One goal of the migration is to provide an integration for the Java 8 releases of AdoptOpenJDK, and provide JDK vendor independent installers for IcedTea-Web.
 The integration project is a cooperation between the AdoptOpenJDK community, Red Hat, and Karakun AG.
 The project for the installers is named OpenWebStart and first information can be found here.